 - b.
 Results of analysis of radiological environmental samples and of environmental radiation measurements taken per Step 6.6.1, Monitoring Program.
 Results shall be summarized and tabulated in the format of the table in the Radiological Assessment Branch Technical Position on Environmental Monitoring. - 1.
 If some individual results are not available for inclusion with the report, the report shall be submitted, noting and explaining reasons for missing results. - 2.
 Missing data shall be submitted in a supplementary report as soon as possible. - c.
 A summary description of the radiological environmental monitoring program. - d.
 At least two legible maps covering sampling locations, keyed to a table giving distances and directions from the centerline of one reactor.
 One map shall cover stations near the site boundary; a second shall include more distant stations. - e.
 Results of Station participation in the Interlaboratory Comparison Program, per Step 6.6.3. - f.
-Discussion of deviations from the Station's environmental sampling schedule per Radiological Environmental Monitoring Program (Attachment 7). - g.
-Discussion of analyses in which the lower limit of detection (LLD) required by Detection Capabilities for Environmental Sample Analysis (Attachment 9) was not achievable.
+Discussion of deviations from the Station's environmental sampling schedule per Radiological Environmental Monitoring Program (Attachment 8). - g.
+Discussion of analyses in which the lower limit of detection (LLD) required by Detection Capabilities for Environmental Sample Analysis (Attachment 10) was not achievable. - h.
+Results of analysis of ground water wells described in the environmental monitoring program, whether required by the program or not.